slra/slra/README.md

     method for mosaic Hankel matrices \cite slra-efficient
  2. an implementation of the VARPRO method for SLRA with missing data \cite slra-ext.
-    This method is also called ''experimental Matlab solver'' in \cite slra-ext.
+    This method is also called ''experimental Matlab solver'' in \cite slra-software.
  3. an implementation of the factorization approach to SLRA based on a penalty method \cite rslra